jacurtis813/recipe-book/README.md

 43. Update the README file to reflect all changes
 44. Make sure that everything on the page is working as it should
 45. Save all progress and commit final step
+46. Clear the breaks in the last paragraph line make it look a little cleaner
+47. Correct a closed bracket that was missing for the link tag.
+Format the page once more
+48. Create the alt attribute for the recipe one photo all others will show up fine
+49. Make sure that the site is working as it should once again
+50. Update the README file and commit all changes once more